pvnkmrksk/Chukke/README.md

 - Print directly from the browser
 - Import into design software
 - Use with label printers (adjust size accordingly)

+## Tag Diversity

+With the default CMYK color system, Chukké can generate 256 unique tag patterns (4^4).
+The animated GIF at the top of this README demonstrates this diversity by showing various tag patterns created using the base-4 encoding system.

+For custom applications, you can:
+- Use any 4 colors of your choice
+- Expand to up to 8 colors for even more unique combinations (8^4 = 4,096 possibilities)
+- Reduce to just 2 colors for simpler binary encoding

 ## Technical Implementation